 Clam Shell Technique Winners

 We had guest teacher Teri Endsley of Tree Marie Soapworks show us how to make her Clam Shell Technique.
 It is such a mesmerizing pour!
 Many members talked about how addicting it was to watch the clam shells form and ended up making multiple batches.
 The challenge was sponsored by Elements Bath & Body, providing gift certificate prizes for both the regular and advanced categories and we are so very grateful for their support!
-They offer a wide variety of wholesale soap making supplies, bath and body supplies, recipes, packaging, and accessories to suit any soap making or cosmetic requirements.
-Teri has created several tutorials for their Learning Center as well.
+Teri’s tutorial is available in our Tutorial Shop.

 Let’s take a look at the winners!
 Starting with the advanced category, these soaps are made in full sized batches: